seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 What mercy can you render him, Antonio?

 **GRATIANO**
-A halter gratis; nothing else, for God’s sake.
+A halter gratis; nothing else, for God's sake.

 **ANTONIO**
 So please my lord the duke and all the court